arthurbrunot/angular-i18n/README.md

 This simple app shows the working of the @ngx-translate package.
 It allows to translate the app in 3 languages (but can accept more): English, French and Spanish.
 You can inspect the simple translation workflow in the app.component.ts file.

+The application is covered by somple simple tests to check if translation works

 ## Technologies Used

 This application is built using the following technologies: